bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/silent-payments.md

 But that's where I'll keep putting a lot of my attention, just continuing to work and get that.
 But I don't think, you know, nobody needs to wait for it to be on Bitcoin Core for people to start using this.
 You know, obviously it's nice.
-And I think for like clients, we're going to have to have something in Bitcoin Core, whether that be an index or some protocol for distributing the stuff.
+And I think for light clients, we're going to have to have something in Bitcoin Core, whether that be an index or some protocol for distributing the stuff.
 But yeah, I think we're in the phase now where we've spent a lot of time grinding on the protocol, working out the edge cases, making sure that we're happy with it.
 Now I'm fully in implementation mode for Bitcoin Core and I'd be excited to see other people starting to run with it and implement it.
 I guess it's ready.